Set image display properties

 Use a processing template

-Dynamic imagery layers generated from image services are often created with one or more custom processing templates.
+Dynamic imagery layers that are generated from image services are often created with one or more custom processing templates.
 Processing templates are preset display settings or raster function chains associated with imagery layers.
 For example, the Seafloor Temperature (°C) imagery layer in ArcGIS Living Atlas is published with a cartographic renderer as well as a renderer that converts Celsius to Fahrenheit, and one that converts Celsius to Kelvin.
 These are not separate imagery layers; rather, it is one imagery layer that can be displayed with different custom processing templates.
-You can choose to display the imagery layer with any of the predefined processing templates.
+You can display the imagery layer with any of the predefined processing templates.

 To use a predefined processing template to display an imagery layer, complete the following steps: